yv989c/BlazarTech.QueryableValues/README.md

 ## Enter AsQueryableValues 🙌
 ![Parameterize All the Things](/docs/images/parameterize-all-the-things.jpg)

-This library provides the `AsQueryableValues` extension method made available on the [DbContext] class.
-It solves the problem explained above by allowing us to build a query that will generate a SQL statement for [sp_executesql] that will remain constant execution after execution, allowing SQL Server to do its best every time by using a previously cached [execution plan].
-This will speed up our query on subsequent executions, and conserve system resources.
+This library provides you with the `AsQueryableValues` extension method made available on the [DbContext] class.
+It solves the problem explained above by allowing you to build a query that will generate a SQL statement for [sp_executesql] that will remain constant execution after execution, allowing SQL Server to do its best every time by using a previously cached [execution plan].
+This will speed up your query on subsequent executions, and conserve system resources.

-Let’s take a look at the following query making use of this method, which is functionally equivalent to the previous examples:
+Let’s take a look at the following query making use of this method, which is functionally equivalent to the previous example:
 ```c#
 var myQuery = dbContext.MyEntities
     .Where(i =>